 Accounting Degrees in South Dakota

 One of the smallest states in the U.S. by both population and GDP, South Dakota is nevertheless home to a varied economy that includes agriculture, manufacturing, mining, and tourism.
-Despite its small size, South Dakota employs more than 4,400 accountants and auditors, which puts it among the top 5 states for concentration of accounting jobs.
-The Bureau of Labor Statistics’ Projections Central expects accounting jobs to grow by 11.5% in South Dakota through 2024, which is slightly higher than the national average.
+Despite its small size, South Dakota employs more than 8,200 accountants and auditors, which puts it among the top 5 states for concentration of accounting jobs.
+The Bureau of Labor Statistics’ Projections Central expects accounting jobs to grow by 9.8% in South Dakota through 2026, which is on pace with the national average.
 While none of the “Big Four” accounting firms hold offices in the state, South Dakota is home to substantial regional firms including Ketel Thorstenson and Wohlenberg Ritzman & Co.